c0m4r/neatplan/README.md

 ./deploy.sh
 ```

+The script will:

+* create the Python venv
+* create a symlink to the wrapper in `/usr/local/bin/neatplan`
-Deploy script will create the Python venv, copy a respective init script
+* copy the respective init script if it's available
-and a config file so you're ready to go.
+* create a config file in `/etc/neatplan/default.conf`

 #### Alpine Linux